oasislabs/game-box/README.md

 gateway -- there is no blockchain involved in this game mode).

 ### Multiplayer
-To play a complete end-to-end, on-chain game with friends, there are a few more steps:
+To play a complete end-to-end, on-chain game with friends, there are a few more steps.
+We're working on a browser-based game creator that will make it super easy to launch games and share game links with your friends.
+In the meantime, this box comes bundled with a game creator CLI tool that you can use for testing:
-1. Create a new game on the testnet: `truffle exec ./scripts/create.js --network (your network) --players (address1),(address2)...`
+1. To create a new game on the Oasis devnet: `truffle exec ./scripts/create.js`
-   * (The addresses you list will be assigned player IDs in order, so `address1` becomes Player 1, and so on.
-Make sure these addresses have already been funded!)
+   * This script will generate a series of "magic" links, one for each player.
  2. `npm start` (you can do this in another shell)
- 3. Navigate to `localhost:8080/multiplayer/(game id)`
+ 3. Open up the magic links in your browser.
+Each player must currently use a different Oasis account, which means you should open these links in separate private windows (since the accounts are stored in your browser's localStorage).

 If your players are using different computers, make sure that *both* the web server *and* the testnet are accessible to all parties -- this might require updating the networking configuration in the `config` section of `truffle-config.js`.